Concierge medicine: Controversy

 The concept of concierge medicine has been accused of promoting a two-tiered health system that favors the wealthy, limits the number of physicians to care for those who cannot afford it, and burdens the middle and lower class with a higher cost of insurance.
 Detractors contend that while this approach is more lucrative for some physicians and makes care more convenient for their patients, it makes care less accessible for other patients who cannot afford (or choose not) to pay the required membership fees.

 In early 2008, it was reported that one health insurer was dropping from their provider networks some physicians who charge an annual fee.
 Another insurer also expressed opposition to annual fees.
 Other insurers do not oppose concierge medicine as long as patients are clearly informed that the fees will not be reimbursed by their health plan.

 In 2003 and 2005, several members of Congress introduced or cosponsored bills that would have prohibited physicians from charging retainer fees.
 No action was taken, and it appears that no similar bills have been introduced in more recent Congresses.
 In the Medicare Prescription Drug, Improvement, and Modernization Act of 2003, the Congress directed the GAO to study concierge care and its impact on Medicare patients.
 The GAO report, published in 2005, concluded that the "small number of concierge physicians makes it unlikely that the approach has contributed to widespread access problems".
 In its comments on that report, DHHS noted its agreement with GAO's findings and stated that it would continue to monitor the trend.
 No specific information is available on monitoring activities.

 In popular culture

 The USA Network television series Royal Pains focuses on such a doctor's introduction to the practice of concierge medicine.
 A young doctor becomes a for-hire physician for the wealthy residents of the Hamptons.

 Also on USA Network television series Rush focuses on a doctor who serves rich, secretive clients.

 The Robin Cook novel Crisis focuses on a medical malpractice trial involving a doctor practicing concierge medicine.

+In Scrubs season 10, protagonist John Dorian begins the season as a concierge doctor.